fmdndr/TodoApp/README.md

 # Todo App

-## This app created  React Native wiht Spring Boot and Jwt
+## This app created  React Native with Spring Boot and Jwt

 I get used to **axios**,**react-navigation**,**moment** libraries.